-- 1. Facts on the situation will be gathered by the police and a representative of the Sex Offense Division.
-Do not release the name of the victim to anyone and tell all participants and employees to do the same.
-Do not notify family without first talking with either the victim or the police representative from the Sex Offense Division.
-(This will be handled by the Asst.
-Vice President of Health & Wellness and Director of Human Resources.) - 2.
-Immediately go to the scene, if appropriate and timely.
+1. Facts on the situation will be gathered by the police and a representative of the Sex Offense Division.
+Do not release the name of the victim to anyone.
+Remind any participants & staff who are aware of the situation to do the same.
+Do not notify family without first talking with either the victim or the representative from the Sex Offense Division.
+(This will be handled by the Vice President of Compliance & Operations and Director of Human Resources.)

+2. Immediately go to the scene, if appropriate and timely.
 Keep news media away from the victim as much as possible.
-If the victim is an employee, HR will assist in the situation. - 3.
-Determine the location of the Crisis Management Team.
-Location will be dictated by the situation, and more than one location may be necessary. - 4.
-Immediately implement the crisis communications procedure involving control of the phones in Admin and satellite offices. - 5.
-Meet with the spokesperson to prepare a possible media response.
-Direct specific questions regarding the crime to the police. - 6.
-Determine what other audiences are impacted by the situation and then develop and implement a communications plan for each.
-Refer to the Crisis Plan for a list of audiences. - 7.
-Consider a communication to staff and individuals served, emphasizing Noble's concern and calming the fears of individuals served and employees.
-Management will review what steps should be taken to avoid a similar occurrence.
-In the meantime, suggest precautions like walking to cars in pairs at night, etc. - 8.
-Consider bringing in stress counselors. - 9.
+If the victim is an employee, HR will assist in the situation.

+3. Determine the location of the Crisis Management Team.
+Location will be dictated by the situation, and more than one location may be necessary.

+4. Immediately implement Procedure #2 Crisis Communications regarding distribution of information.

+5. Meet with the spokesperson to prepare a possible media response.
+Direct specific questions regarding the crime to the police.

+6. Determine which audiences are impacted by the situation.
+Develop & implement a communications plan for each.
+Refer to the Crisis Plan for a list of audiences.

+7. Consider whether a communication to staff and individuals served is needed.
+If so, it will emphasize Noble's concern for safety while calming the fears of individuals served and employees.
+Leadership will review what steps should be taken to avoid a similar occurrence.
+In the meantime, recommend safety tips like walking to cars in pairs at night.

+8. Consider bringing in stress counselors.

 Consider bringing in police personnel to staff meetings to discuss protection issues for both individuals served and employees.